-The Augmented House is a quiet manifesto for small-scale, human-first urban living.
-The project began as an urban excavation where the existing structure was carefully retrofitted, rather than demolishing and rebuilding.
+The Augmented House is a quiet manifesto for small-scale, human-nature-nurture urban living.
+The project began as an urban assimilation where the existing structure was carefully retrofitted, rather than demolishing and rebuilding.
 This approach preserved the original integrity while unlocking new possibilities—an architecture of addition, not erasure.

-Materiality plays a central role in defining the character of each space.
+Materiality plays a central role in defining the character of each space within the house.
 A common palette—local marble, wood, steel, muted pigments—runs through the house,

 The façade became an expressive assembly of layered elements, forming an expanded threshold.
 A dynamic wooden screen wraps around the extended floor plate, modulating light and privacy.
 It also introduces a visual rhythm that softens the structure’s urban edge.